Sus-31/Stock_Price_Analysis/README.md

 # Stock Price Analysis Project

-This project analyzes the stock market performance of six major companies: Amazon, Apple, Google, Microsoft, NVIDIA, and Tesla.
+This project analyses the stock market performance of six major companies: Amazon, Apple, Google, Microsoft, NVIDIA, and Tesla.
 The analysis covers the period from April 1, 2016, to April 1, 2020.

 ## Table of Contents